Skip to content

 Signal.set(count, 10) // Same value - no notification

-Equality Check: Uses structural equality (!=) to check if the value has changed.
+Equality Check: Uses the signal's equality function to check if the value has changed.
+By default, this is strict referential equality (===).
 Only notifies dependent observers if the new value differs from the current value.
 This prevents unnecessary recomputations and helps avoid infinite loops when effects write back to their dependencies.

 update